-Note: Beware that the reserved classes are assigned to the processed packet after all classes with the only-if-required parameter set to false have been evaluated.
+Note: Be aware that the classes specified in non global host reservations are assigned to the processed packet after all classes with the only-if-required parameter set to false have been evaluated.
 This has an implication that these classes must not depend on the statically assigned classes from the host reservations.
 If there is a need to create such dependency, the only-if-required must be set to true for the dependent classes.
 Such classes are evaluated after the static classes have been assigned to the packet.
 This, however, imposes additional configuration overhead, because all classes marked as only-if-required must be listed in the require-client-classes list for every subnet where they are used.